octimot/StoryToolkitAI/INSTALLATION.md

 #### 1. Download and install Python
 Download the latest Python 3.10 version from [the official Python website](https://www.python.org/downloads/).

-_Note: only use other Python installers / versions if you know what you're doing._
+_Note: Do not use the Python installers available from the Windows Store.
+Only use other Python installers / versions if you know what you're doing._

 Then simply install it on your machine using the default settings.